vbujaldon/sprint12_APIs_REST/README.md

-# 📌 Sprint 12 — Open Data BCN (CKAN API)
+# 📌 Sprint 12 — APIs REST

 ## Description

-This repository contains the practical exercises developed for **Sprint 12 – Open Data APIs**, focused on consuming public REST APIs to retrieve, explore and store real open data from the Barcelona City Council.
+This repository contains the practical exercises developed for **Sprint 12 – Open Data APIs**, focused on consuming public REST APIs to retrieve, explore and store real open data from public sources.

 The project covers the complete data extraction workflow:
 * Connection to the **Open Data BCN CKAN API**